fal-works/eslint-config-p5js/README.md

 Similar libraries:

-- <https://www.npmjs.com/package/eslint-plugin-p5js> (not a config but a plugin)
+- <https://www.npmjs.com/package/eslint-plugin-p5js> by marksherman (not a config but a plugin)
-- <https://www.npmjs.com/package/eslint-config-p5js> (not a scoped one)
+- <https://www.npmjs.com/package/eslint-config-p5js> by yangsu (not a scoped one)